Are you one of those people who doesn’t feel totally confident about Value Added Tax?

 You cannot claim VAT on the following, even when the goods and services in question are acquired or used for the purposes of a taxable business:

-- expenditure incurred on accommodation other than qualifying accommodation (typically conferences) in connection with attendance at a qualifying conference as defined in the legislation
+- the expenditure incurred on accommodation other than qualifying accommodation (typically conferences) in connection with attendance at a qualifying conference as defined in the legislation

 - expenditure incurred by you on food or drink, or accommodation or other entertainment services, where such expenditure forms all or part of the cost of providing an advertising service in respect of which tax is due and payable by you